Xiurr/MAPD-Net/README.md

 └── requirements.txt        # Environment dependencies
 ```

+---

 ## Method Components

 ### Heterogeneous Pathology Encoder

 The Heterogeneous Pathology Encoder (HPE) employs four distinct, modality-tailored branches after a shared backbone network to extract modality-specific pathological features.
 Each branch is designed according to the imaging characteristics of the corresponding modality:

-- The **T1 branch** leverages the high sensitivity of T1 images to structural gradients and extracts high-frequency edge features.
+- The **T1 branch** leverages the sensitivity of T1 images to structural gradients and extracts high-frequency edge features.
+- The **T1ce branch** captures irregular enhancing-region patterns using intensity gating and deformable convolution.
-- The **T2 branch** models the complex heterogeneity within the tumor core through a multi-path structure.
+- The **T2 branch** models heterogeneous tumor-core-related patterns through a multi-path structure.
-- The **FLAIR branch** captures anisotropic diffusion characteristics of edema using strip convolutions and dilated convolution.
+- The **FLAIR branch** is designed to model elongated and spatially diffuse edema-related patterns using strip convolutions and dilated convolution.
-- The **T1ce branch** captures irregular deformations of enhancing regions using intensity gating and deformable convolution.

 Through these differentiated extraction strategies, HPE preserves modality-exclusive pathological fingerprints that are crucial for robust segmentation under incomplete multi-modality inputs.